Erlebt-Kirche-fur-Potsdam/Gottesdienst-Button/README.md

 A script that queries the Google calendar API to populate the Gottesdienst text boxes on our website.

 It queries the [Erlebt public calendar](https://calendar.google.com/calendar/embed?src=erlebt-potsdam.de_p9f0ev454afa5g8m919tfa7qoo%40group.calendar.google.com&ctz=Europe%2FBerlin) for the next event with the text `#gottesdienst` in the description.
-It then uses that date, time, and location information to dynamically update the "Next worship service" message on the website.
+It then uses that date, time, location, and live stream information to dynamically update the "Next worship service" message on the website.

-As of this writing (2018-07-07) both [Christoph](mailto:christoph@erlebt-potsdam.de) and [Phil](mailto:phil@erlebt-potsdam.de) have read/write access to this calendar.
+As of this writing (2020-03-19) both [Christoph](mailto:christoph@erlebt-potsdam.de) and [Phil](mailto:contact@philcrockett.com) have read/write access to this calendar.

-This Typescript is compiled into Javascript.
+This Typescript is compiled into JavaScript.
 To build it, run

     npm install
     npm run-script build

-The Javascript then gets copy/pasted into 4 places:
+The JavaScript then gets copy/pasted into 2 places:

-* The German home page's code section
+* The home page's code section
-* The German Gottesdienst page's code section
+* The Gottesdienst page's code section
-* The English home page's code section
-* The English worship service page's code section

 test.html
 ---------